 Orbits can be initialized in various coordinate frames.
 The simplest initialization gives the initial conditions directly in the Galactocentric cylindrical coordinate frame (or in the rectangular coordinate frame in one dimension).
 Orbit () automatically figures out the dimensionality of the space from the initial conditions in this case.
-In three dimensions initial conditions are given either as $v \times v = [R, vR, vT, z, vz, phi]$ or one can choose not to specify the azimuth of the orbit and initialize with $v \times v = [R, vR, vT, z, vz]$.
+In three dimensions initial conditions are given either as vxvv=[R, vR, vT, z, vz, phi] or one can choose not to specify the azimuth of the orbit and initialize with vxvv=[R, vR, vT, z, vz].
 Since potentials in galpy are easily initialized to have a circular velocity of one at a radius equal to one, initial coordinates are best given as a fraction of the radius at which one specifies the circular velocity, and initial velocities are best expressed as fractions of this circular velocity.
-For example, initializes a fully three-dimensional orbit, while initializes an orbit in which the azimuth is not tracked, as might be useful for axisymmetric potentials.

-'''

-o= Orbit(vxvv=[1.,0.1,1.1,0.,0.1,0.])
+For example, o= Orbit(vxvv=[1.,0.1,1.1,0.,0.1,0.])

-'''